blair-mmai/AzureML_SentimentAnalysis/Microsoft-Azure-ML-Studio---Sentiment-Analysis-Tutorial.md

 (7) To learn more about training models, please refer to: https://docs.microsoft.com/en-us/azure/machine-learning/studio-module-reference/train-model?redirectedfrom=MSDN

+(8) For more information on Two-Class Boosted Decision Trees, please refer to: https://docs.microsoft.com/en-us/azure/machine-learning/studio-module-reference/two-class-boosted-decision-tree

-(8) For more information on web services, please refer to: https://services.azureml.net/subscriptions/9887b0c8-8f21-4ab3-9265-d4e879c54888/resourceGroups/bamservice/providers/Microsoft.MachineLearning/webServices/Sentiment2create.2020.7.3.22.56.47.8/test/rrs
+(9) For more information on web services, please refer to: https://services.azureml.net/subscriptions/9887b0c8-8f21-4ab3-9265-d4e879c54888/resourceGroups/bamservice/providers/Microsoft.MachineLearning/webServices/Sentiment2create.2020.7.3.22.56.47.8/test/rrs

-(9) For more information on how to use Excel to access your Azure ML web service, please refer to: https://docs.microsoft.com/en-us/azure/machine-learning/studio/excel-add-in-for-web-services
+(10) For more information on how to use Excel to access your Azure ML web service, please refer to: https://docs.microsoft.com/en-us/azure/machine-learning/studio/excel-add-in-for-web-services